Byzantine flags and insignia: Personal and family insignia

-Unlike the Western feudal lords, Byzantine aristocratic families did not, as far as is known, use specific symbols to designate themselves and their followers.
+Unlike the western European feudal lords, Byzantine aristocratic families did not, as far as is known, use specific symbols to designate themselves and their followers.
 (Note: For a survey of the evidence available at the time, cf. Tipaldos 1926.)
-Only from the 12th century onwards, when the Empire came in increased contact with Westerners because of the Crusades, did heraldry begin to be used among Byzantines.
+Only from the 12th century onwards, when the Empire came in increased contact with western Europeans because of the Crusades, did heraldry begin to be used among Byzantines.
 Even then however, the thematology was largely derived from the symbols employed in earlier ages, and its use was limited to the major families of the Empire.
 Far more common, both in seals and in decorations, was the use of cyphers or monograms (sing. συμπίλημα, sympilēma), with the letters of the owner's personal or family name arranged around a cross.

 Arms of Andronikos II Palaiologos, located in the now demolished sea walls of Constantinople, sketched by Mary Adelaide Walker in the 19th century.

-Another very Western design could be found on one of the now-demolished towers of the seaward walls of Constantinople, which had been restored by Andronikos II Palaiologos (r.
+Another very west-European design could be found on one of the now-demolished towers of the seaward walls of Constantinople, which had been restored by Andronikos II Palaiologos (r.
 1282–1328) and bore that emperor's emblem, a crowned lion rampant holding a sword.

 The frequent use of the star and crescent moon symbol, which appears on coins, military insignia and, perhaps, as a sometime municipal emblem of the imperial city, appears to be connected to the cult of Hecate Lampadephoros ("light-bearer") in Hellenistic-era Byzantium.
 In AD 330, Constantine the Great used this symbol while re-dedicating Constantinople to the Virgin Mary.

 It is known that Anna Notaras, daughter of the last megas doux of the Byzantine Empire Loukas Notaras, after the fall of Constantinople and her emigration to Italy, made a seal with her coat of arms which included two lions facing each other, each holding a sword on the right paw, and a crescent with the left.
 However, this most likely represents a design that was created after her emigration to Italy.
 On the other hand, the adaptation of Byzantine forms to Western uses can be seen with the seal of Andreas Palaiologos, which includes the imperial double-headed eagle on an escutcheon, a practice never used in Byzantium.